mhouse1/mechsoftronic/README.md

 # mechsoftronic
-This project contains GUI, firmware, firmware unit test and FPGA parts for a FPGA based CNC machine Four branches for this project:
+This project contains GUI, firmware, firmware unit test and FPGA parts for a FPGA based CNC machine<br>
+Four branches for this project: <br>

 [**GUI_and_FW_Test**](https://github.com/mhouse1/mechsoftronic/tree/GUI_and_FW_Test) - contains the GUI developed in python to interface the Nios core firmware running on the FPGA.
 Also contains unit tests for firmware modules.